Q&A

 The Japan Sport Council will, through the relocation and reconstruction of the Prince Chichibu Memorial Rugby Stadium, contribute to the formation of a world-class sports cluster as stated under the Tokyo Metropolitan Government’s high-level plan.

-And the Jingu Gaien District Urban Redevelopment Project is not simply for large-scale sports facilities, as stated in the response to Question 5, environments and plaza spaces will be prepared where everyone can enjoy sports.
+And the Jingu Gaien District Urban Redevelopment Project is not simply for large-scale sports facilities, environments and plaza spaces will be prepared where everyone can enjoy sports.
+Please also refer to this Q&A for more information on the planned facilities.

 The redevelopment project involves plans to restore the plaza space to how it was when Jingu Gaien was first developed, but in a format and appearance suited to the contemporary times.
 As such, plans call for redeveloping the plaza in a manner that allows for unrestricted access to anyone who may visit Jingu Gaien, rather than fencing off the area, in order to uphold the site’s concept of serving as an accessible outer garden location.